-Failure to extract occurs when the pistol fails to extract a spent casing from its chamber.
+Failure to extract occurs when a spent casing remains in the chamber while a new cartridge enters the chamber.
 The causes of this malfunction include a weak powder charge (bad ammunition), dirt behind the extractor, a dirty chamber, a broken extractor, a damaged or worn rim on the case, or an over-expanded or cracked case.